Finite temperature dopant-induced spin reorganization explored via tensor networks in the two-dimensional $t$-$J$ model: Model

 The two-dimensional $t$-$J$ model, originally derived from the Hubbard model in the large-$U$ limit via a Schrieffer-Wolff transformation\cite{tJ_Oles}, has long served as a cornerstone for understanding doped Mott insulators.
 In particular, it captures essential ingredients believed to be relevant to high-$T_c$ cuprate superconductors, including strong antiferromagnetic (AFM) correlations at half-filling and the interplay of spin and charge degrees of freedom upon doping.
 We consider the standard $t$-$J$ Hamiltonian on a square lattice,

 where the operator $\tilde c_{i\sigma}$ projects out double occupancy, $\mu$ is the chemical potential, and $n_i$ is the electron number operator.
 In all numerical simulations, we control doping by tuning $\mu$ and measure the filling $n$.
 Unless stated otherwise, all quantities are plotted vs. temperature $T$ in units of the hopping $t=1$.
 The filling $n$ runs from $1$ (half-filled) down to $\approx 0.75$.
 In the following we set $J=0.5$.
-Please refer to Appendix \ref{app:chemical_potential} to see how doping depends on chemical potential and temperature $T$.

 Fig.~\ref{fig:Fig1} illustrates the dynamics of the $t$-$J$ model and the principal physics in the article.
 Panel A is a classical sketch of the doped $t$-$J$ model lattice: spins (up: red; down: blue) occupy some lattice sites, other lattice sites have holes denoted by empty gray circles.
 Here, allowed moves are spin hops into a neighboring hole occupied site, and any move that would create double occupancy is forbidden (marked with a red $\times$); bonds connecting two occupied sites with opposite spins are highlighted with a green halo to indicate that antiparallel occupied bonds have superexchange contribution $\sim J$, while bonds touching a hole or like spins carry no exchange contribution.
 Panel B shows how dopants reorganize the local magnetism of an antiferromagnetic background.
 The three scenes correspond to the unconditioned AFM background (center), one fixed hole (left), and two neighboring fixed holes (right).
 A single hole (a magnetic polaron) disturbs nearby AFM links and produces a short-range ferromagnetic skew around it, whereas two adjacent holes moving together break fewer AFM bonds than two isolated holes and therefore cooperatively stabilize an antiferromagnetic segment along the plaquette edge parallel to the pair.